evgeniiaraz/wiki_project/README.md

 Output:

-"clustering.txt" file where under name of each categories the labels of the clusters, they are assigned to, are stored.
+"clustering.txt" file which looks like:
+Category Philosophy
+1
+1
+3
+5
+...

+where 1,1,3,5,... are clusters to which the articles in Philosophy category are assigned.

 The aim:
 to see the composition of categories labelled by humans in Wikipedia in terms of unsupervised clusters created.